What a Nexus Letter Is & Why It Matters for VA Disability Claims

 2. Higher-Level Review (HLR): Choose this when you already have a strong claim and need a more thorough review.
 If the VA didn’t address your nexus letter or overlooked key evidence, an HLR gives a senior rater the chance to correct it.

 3. Board of Veterans’ Appeals: Go this route when your case is solid but keeps getting denied due to complexity.
-In my experience, some conditions—like sleep apnea—often aren’t approved until they reach the Board because of how detailed and technical the evaluation needs to be.
+For example, many veterans don’t obtain a va disability rating for sleep apnea until you reach the board level due to the condition’s complexity.

 infographic showing the timeline after your nexus letter is submitted